 When you have read all there is in this catalogue, ask yourself if any statements in it seem unreal or fanciful.
-The tendency of the times is to exaggerate and magnify in advertising, but our endeavor is to avoid that, and the testimony of those who come here is that things are found just as represented.
-It is a very easy matter to make a great display of the different departments of a school, publishing one teacher's name in five or six connections, perhaps; but that adds nothing to the real work of the school and oftentimes disappoints and discourages the student who does not find things just as he was led to expect by the highly colored descriptions.
+The tendency of the times is to exaggerate and magnify in advertising, but our endeavor is to avoid just as represented.
+It is a very easy matter to make a great display of the different departments of a school, publishing one teacher's name in of the school, and oftentimes disappoints and discourages the student who does not find things just as he was led to expect by the highly colored

-Although the C. N. C. is almost a university in its scope and deserves the name more than many institutions that have so styled themselves for years, yet we are not ready to make claims that might subject us to criticism.
-We have our "College of Liberal Arts," "College of Business," "College of Music," "College of Law," etc., with just as distinct faculties as are found elsewhere.
+Although the C. N. C. is almost a university in its scope, and deserves the name more than many institutions that have so styled themselves for years, yet we are not ready to make claims that might subject us to criticism.
+We have our "College of Libéral Arts," "College of Business," "College of Music," "College of Law," etc., with just as distinct faculties as are found elsewhere.